forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 | Windows          | ⌥→               |
 | Linux            | ⌥→               |

 **Note**: If you don't see a suggestion, make sure Einstein Auto Completions are enabled.
+Run **Einstein: Toggle Einstein Auto Completions** to toggle the feature off and on.
 Also, you can always trigger inline suggestions even if you don't have the Auto Completions enabled using the Option (⌥)\ hotkeys to manually generate autocomplete suggestions.